Consulting available for sustainable building, sustainable energy, project management or just finding your way to a sustainable life.

 Telephones, pagers and the like.

-There is little or no cellular service here (although Verizon just put up a nearby tower, which allows Sprint roaming - so those are getting better service).
+There is little or no cellular service here (although Verizon just put up a nearby tower, so subscribers to Verizon are getting better service).
 Be prepared to be out of touch.
 There are telephones here (land lines) which you can use to make or receive emergency calls.
-We do have wireless Internet available within the Earthship - but your time at Blue Rock Station is a break from the “real world,” so we do encourage you to leave your technology at home if at all possible.
+We do have wireless Internet available within the Earthship (which you can tap into)- but your time at Blue Rock Station is a break from the “real world,” so we do encourage you to leave your technology at home if at all possible.

 What about food?